MicrosoftDocs/win32/desktop-src/Msi/installation-of-isolated-components.md

 ---
-Description: 'Windows Installer performs the following actions during installation of an application when the package contains isolated components.
-Typically, Component\_Shared is a DLL that is shared by Component\_Application and other client executables.' ms.assetid: 'fbc5dd86-5d38-4ce8-ab38-03c84cc77e80'
+Description: Windows Installer performs the following actions during installation of an application when the package contains isolated components.
+Typically, Component\_Shared is a DLL that is shared by Component\_Application and other client executables. ms.assetid: fbc5dd86-5d38-4ce8-ab38-03c84cc77e80
-title: Installation of Isolated Components
+title: Installation of Isolated Components ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installation of Isolated Components